jiaaro/pydub/API.markdown

 This document is a work in progress.

-If you're looking for some functionality in particular, it is a *very* good idea to take a look at the [source code](https://github.com/jiaaro/pydub).
+If you're looking for some functionality in particular, it's a good idea to take a look at the [source code](https://github.com/jiaaro/pydub).
 Core functionality is mostly in `pydub/audio_segment.py` – a number of `AudioSegment` methods are in the `pydub/effects.py` module, and added to `AudioSegment` via the effect registration process (the `register_pydub_effect()` decorator function)

 Currently Undocumented: